 Drinking a glass of wine or a can of beer is far different than buying a $20 lottery scratch ticket or playing a slot machine.
 No sip of a Miller Lite has ever offered the false promise of “life-changing jackpots.”
-While alcohol can be habit-forming, no one has ever compared the potency of its high or the speed at which it addicts people to cocaine – like it has been proved with an intense gambling experience.
+While alcohol can be habit-forming, no one has ever compared the potency of its high or the speed at which it addicts people to that of cocaine – like it has been proven with an intense gambling experience.
 One out of five Americans don’t think the best way to achieve long-term financial security is to drink Budweiser.
 Most tellingly of all, the vineyard owner drinks his own wine – most predatory gambling operators don’t gamble.

 Lie: “Investing in the Stock Market is No Different Than Predatory Gambling “